maxtepkeev/python-redmine/docs/resources/issue_category.rst

     :param project_id: (required).
 Get issue categories from the project with the given id, where id is either project id or project identifier.
     :type project_id: integer or string
+    :param integer limit: (optional).
+How much resources to return.
+    :param integer offset: (optional).
+Starting from what resource to return the other resources.
     :return: ResourceSet object

 .. code-block:: python